StackMCP

 Step-by-Step Setup

-1. Create the config directory and file
+1. Create the config file

 mkdir -p ~/.codeium/windsurf